TheAgileKnights/TheAgileKnights/PersonasStoriesFeatures.md

 Date: October 19, 2025

 **Question 1: Tell me about how you currently manage your personal expenses and any shared expenses with roommates, friends, or groups.**
-**Answer:** When going on trips with friends where she pays for everything, Hayley divides expenses evenly between each friend.
+**Answer:** When going on trips and spending money with friends where she pays for everything, Hayley divides expenses evenly between each friend.
 She primarily uses Venmo for reimbursement, with friends sending her the appropriate amounts through the app.

 **Question 2: Walk me through the last time you had to split a bill or shared expense with others.
 What happened?**
 **Answer:** The last time she split a bill, everybody either gave her cash or Venmo'd her the right amount of money.
 The process was straightforward with people paying their share.